derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

-There are many biomechatronic applications where the virtual model would be very useful.
+There are many  applications where the virtual model would be very useful.
 One

 such application would deﬁnitely be in simulating the ﬂuid ﬂow in the Room and exchange between